🔗 4 tips to manage browsing with Safari profiles

 113 Cherry St #92768, Seattle, WA 98104-2205 | Unsubscribe | Preferences

-a green gradient background with a white photos icon in the center
+green gradient background with a video icon in the center

-a green gradient background with a white wrench icon in the center
+green gradient background with a white computer window icon in the center